OpenEvalProject/evals/manuscripts/elife-87592/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/87592/elife-87592-fig4-v1.jpg)

 **Figure 4.:** (A) Decreased expression of the slow type I skeletal muscle fibers myosin heavy chain beta (MYH7) in dihydrotestosterone (DHT)-exposed polycystic ovary syndrome (PCOS)-like mice.
 This effect was partly blocked by the androgen receptor antagonist flutamide (n=5–6/group).
 (B) Decreased expression of slow type I skeletal muscle fibers (MYH7) in skeletal muscle-specific androgen receptor knockout mice (SkMARKO) compared to wild type (wt) (p=0.033).
 DHT exposure did not alter the number of type I fibers in SkMARKO (n=6–8/group).
 (C) Representative expression of myosin heavy chain beta.
 Differences in (A) are based on one-way ANOVA with Dunnets multiple comparisons test and (B) on two-way ANOVA, and presented as mean ± SEM.
-The full raw unedited uncropped blots with the relevant bands clearly labeled are provided as Figure 4—source data 1.Figure 4—source data 1.
+The full raw unedited uncropped blots with the relevant bands clearly labeled are provided as Figure 4—source data 1.

 We searched for overlap between the differentially expressed proteins in skeletal muscle in this study and the differentially expressed genes in our previous meta-analysis of gene expression array data (Manti et al., 2020).
 As suspected, the overlap between gene expression and protein levels was small.
 We found that 1 upregulated and 12 downregulated genes in muscle biopsies from women with PCOS were also differently expressed at the protein level in this study (Supplementary file 1c).
 Several proteins involved in skeletal muscle contraction were consistently downregulated at the mRNA expression level in muscle tissue from women with PCOS including MYL3, MYOZ2, TNNT1, LMOD2, NRAP, and XIRP1 (Supplementary file 1c).

 We identified 5512 phosphosites in muscle, and 61 sites in 40 unique proteins were differentially phosphorylated in PCOS versus controls (Supplementary file 1d), suggesting different protein activity.
 Eleven of the differently expressed proteins had one or more differently phosphorylated sites, including increased phosphorylation of Ser 130, 382, and 497 in perilipin-1.
 Many of the proteins in the thick and thin filaments had one or more altered phosphorylation sites (Figure 3G).
 There were no significantly enriched pathways among the differently expressed phosphosites.

-## Total protein expression and phosphorylation in adipose tissue
+### Total protein expression and phosphorylation in adipose tissue

 In total, we identified 5000 proteins in adipose tissue but the difference between groups was modest.
 21 unique proteins were found to be differentially expressed in adipose tissue from women with PCOS versus controls (p<0.05, and log2 FC ≥0.5 or ≤–0.5, Figure 5A).
 Six proteins were upregulated and 15 were downregulated in women with PCOS and the log2 fold change in expression ranged from 2.1 to –1.6 (Figure 5B, Supplementary file 1c).
 Several of the upregulated proteins play a role in immune system processes including immunoglobulins, human leukocyte antigen (HLA) class I histocompatibility antigen, and sequestosome 1.
 Sequestosome 1 may also regulate the mitochondrial organization (Poon et al., 2021).
 Three mitochondrial matrix proteins – tRNA pseudouridine synthase A, Enoyl-CoA hydratase domain-containing protein 2, and NAD kinase 2 – had an altered expression (Figure 5B), possibly indicating mitochondrial dysfunction.
 There were three significantly enriched signaling pathways in adipose tissue based on a lower expression of leiomodin-1 and adseverin: actin nucleation (GO:0045010), positive regulation of cytoskeleton organization (GO:0051495), and positive regulation of supramolecular fiber organization (GO:1902905).